-First Abu Dhabi Bank PJSC, J.P.
-Morgan Securities plc and Standard Chartered Bank (together, the "Joint Global Co-Ordinators") and, together with Abu Dhabi Islamic Bank PJSC, Barclays Bank PLC, Dubai Islamic Bank PJSC, Emirates NBD Bank PJSC and HSBC Bank plc (together with the Joint Global Co-Ordinators, the "Joint Lead Managers") and Abu Dhabi Commercial Bank PJSC and Union National Bank P.J.S.C. (the "Co-Managers", together with the Global Co-Ordinators and the Joint Lead Managers, the "Managers") have entered into a subscription agreement with the Trustee and the Obligor dated 27 September 2018 with respect to the Certificates (the "Subscription Agreement").
-The Trustee has agreed to issue and sell to the Managers U.S.\$500,000,000 in aggregate face amount of the Certificates and, subject to certain conditions, each Manager has jointly and severally agreed to subscribe for the Certificates.
-In accordance with the terms of the Subscription Agreement, each of the Trustee and the Obligor will reimburse the Managers in respect of certain of their expenses incurred in connection with the issue of the Certificates and indemnify the Managers against certain liabilities incurred in connection with the issue of the Certificates.
-The Subscription Agreement entitles the Managers to terminate the issue of the Certificates in certain circumstances prior to payment to the Trustee.
+Dubai Islamic Bank PJSC, First Abu Dhabi Bank PJSC, HSBC Bank plc and Standard Chartered Bank (together, the "Joint Global Co-Ordinators") and, together with Abu Dhabi Commercial Bank PJSC, Abu Dhabi Islamic Bank PJSC, Dubai Islamic Bank PJSC, Emirates NBD Bank PJSC, First Abu Dhabi Bank PJSC, HSBC Bank plc, Sharjah Islamic Bank PJSC and Standard Chartered Bank (together with the Joint Global Co-Ordinators, the "Joint Lead Managers") have entered into a subscription agreement with the Trustee and the Obligor dated 17 October 2019 with respect to the Certificates (the "Subscription Agreement").
+The Trustee has agreed to issue and sell to the Joint Lead Managers U.S.\$500,000,000 in aggregate face amount of the Certificates and, subject to certain conditions, the Joint Lead Managers have agreed to subscribe for the Certificates.
+In accordance with the terms of the Subscription Agreement, each of the Trustee and the Obligor will reimburse the Joint Lead Managers in respect of certain of their expenses incurred in connection with the issue of the Certificates.
+The Subscription Agreement entitles the Joint Lead Managers to terminate the issue of the Certificates in certain circumstances prior to payment to the Trustee.